 Thankfully, it’s not all on us.
 Our Heavenly Father who created them, designed their personality, and gave them to us for a season – He has them!
 Like a tender plant, we were given guardianship for a season of watering and even if you have not always watered well, He can still cause growth and life.
 Why?
 Because His purpose and desire for each of our children are beyond our capacity to understand.
 He will work with them, and in the end, they alone will decide to pursue Him, or not.
 Ultimately, the decisions they make will determine their outcome.
 I call heaven and earth to witness against you today, that I have set before you life and death, blessing and curse.
 Therefore choose life, that you and your offspring may live...
 Deuteronomy 30:19 (ESV)

 MOTIVATION differs from INSPIRATION.

 Enjoy your life with God and BE an inspiration to others.
 The INSPIRATION stage comes when your children have come of age and you can now rejoice in the fact that you’ve done your part; let God their Father have full CONTROL.

 In the movie, Life is Beautiful, the son lost his father in the death-camp but he gained a legacy.
 He would always remember a father who inspired him to dream that they were building a tank and that they could win the prize.

 Think about how you can inspire those around you toward godly living.
 We are not doomed to a death-camp, yet there is danger to navigate.
 Our world of addictive social media alone requires major guidance and skill.
 Use godly inspiration to teach the next generation how to live, love and reach the goal of serving others.
-Teach them how to be content, with thankfulness, for what is given to them.
+Teach them how to be content with thankfulness, yet creative with what they’ve recieved.
 Your example of this will go a long way.